tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 He loomed in the broken window, impossibly tall, his body twisted to fit through the jagged frame.
 One hand gripped the windowsill, fingers digging into the crumbling concrete, the other obscured in the shadows.

 His filthy blonde hair hung limp over a face that wasn’t quite human.
 His neck stretched forward, grotesquely elongated, the vertebrae bulging beneath thin, sallow skin.
 It didn’t just extend—it coiled, folding over itself like an accordion, fluid yet wrong in every conceivable way.
-The angle of it made my stomach lurch.
+The angle of it made my stomach twist.

 His eyes were red, raw, pools of blood where the whites should have been and they pinned me in place.
 The pupils were black, dull, the color of tarnished coins left to rot in the dirt.